adobe/webmcp-acrobat-toolkit/README.md

 ### 3. Talk to it
 Type a request like the examples above and watch the agent work through the PDF.
-That's it. 🎉
+That's it. 🎉 Try prompts like:
+"redact all names" or "redact the account numbers" — the agent finds matches, shows a review card to confirm before anything is applied, then redacts on approval
+"fill this loan application — my name is X, email Y" (on the form-fill demo page) — the agent fills only the stated fields, shows a review card, then applies and downloads on confirmation

+For form-filling, you can also upload your own PDF via the "Upload PDF" button — but it must be a fillable AcroForm (a PDF with real, named form fields), not a flat/scanned document.
+A sample loan-application form with AcroForm fields is loaded by default if you don't upload your own.

 ---